mihirnavare/whatsapp-apis/API_DOCUMENTATION.md

 # WhatsApp Web API Documentation

 ## Overview
 This is a RESTful API service that provides WhatsApp Web functionality through the `whatsapp-web.js` library.
-The service allows you to manage multiple WhatsApp sessions, send messages, and handle media files.
+The service allows you to manage multiple WhatsApp sessions, send messages, handle media files, and export chat histories.

 ## Base URL
 ```